-We show the following main result.
+We show the following main result for the longest common extension problem.

-Theorem 1.
-For a string T of length n, and any parameter τ , $1 < \tau < n$, we can solve the longest common extension problem
+Theorem 1 For a string T of length n and any parameter τ , $1 \le \tau \le n$, T can be preprocessed into a data structure supporting LCE(i, j) queries on T. This can be done such that the data structure